jeffriechers/GrafanaUberAgent/readme.md

 ### UPDATES

 11-11-2025
 I have built a Windows Event Log Dashboard around the winlogbeat agent for Elasticsearch to consolidate all your event logs into an easily sortable, searchable table.
+[Read More Here](./WinLogBeat_Install.md)

 11-10-2025
 I added a Browser Usage and Browser Performance Dashboard to the Elasticsearch section.
 These require the UberAgent browser plug-in to be deployed to the VDA.
 Right now they detect Windows machines, but will be adding MACOS detection as well soon.